 CANADA GOOSE (Branta canadensis)

-However the birds living in cities have been known to build their nests in some highly unusual, almost humorous, places.
+The birds living in cities have been known to build their nests in some highly unusual, almost humorous, places.
 Here’s an example: http://www.cbc.ca/news/canada/edmonton/mother-goose-claims-squatter-s-rights-on-condo-balcony-1.2610320 .
-Adding this to the fact that Canada geese are highly protective of their nests and will charge perceived threatening intruders, this can create unpleasant situations for city residents.
+Since Canada geese are highly protective of their nests and will charge perceived threatening intruders, this can create unpleasant situations for city residents.

 There are cities now providing tips to citizens on how to prevent Canada geese from nesting on their balconies or other places on their properties.
-Once the birds choose a nesting site, they will return to it the following years.
+This is because once the birds choose a nesting site, they will return to it the following years.

 Canada geese are unfortunately a high risk for aircraft due to their size and numbers.
 They are known to have caused disasters (see here: https://en.wikipedia.org/wiki/US_Airways_Flight_1549 ), so now airport authorities have taken measures to remove them from the flight areas for improved safety.